Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-161,374 people died from a preventable injury.
-That's a 10% increase over 2015 and an 86% increase over the past 24 years.
-The majority of these deaths are not happening in the workplace.
-They are happening in homes and communities.
+169,936 people died from a preventable injury.
+The majority of these deaths are not happening in the workplace; they are happening in homes and communities.

 More than 90% of all poisonings happen at home.
-Know the risks and take steps to safeguard your family from radon gas, carbon monoxide, lead poisoning, button batteries, household cleaners and more.
-Childproofing also is essential if you have children.
-Familiarize yourself with the dangers.
+Know the risks and take steps to safeguard your family.

-Choking is one of the leading causes of unintentional death.
-Living alone, having dentures or difficulty swallowing can increase risk.
+Living alone, having dentures or difficulty swallowing can increase choking risk in adults.
 Choking also is a leading cause of death for infants.
-Learn how to assist young and old alike if they are ever faced with choking or suffocation.
+Learn how to assist young and old alike.

-Falls are the leading cause of injury-related death for adults age 65 and older, according to Injury Facts.
+Falls are the leading cause of injury-related death for adults 65 and older.
 The good news: Falls are preventable and aging, itself, does not cause falls.
-Learn how to make your home or the home of a loved one safer.
+Make your home or the home of a loved one safer.

 Natural and man-made disasters can strike anywhere at any time, so it’s important to have a planned response when at work, at home or on the road.
 Will you be ready if disaster strikes?

 Every three minutes a child in the U.S. is treated for a sports-related concussion.
-Don’t think it’s just football players – or boys – who bang their heads.
-Research shows girls suffer a higher percentage of concussions in sports in which girls and boys participate, including soccer.
-Learn how to recognize the signs of concussion and put in a place an emergency plan.
+Recognize the signs of concussion and have an emergency plan.

-Motor vehicle crashes are the leading cause of death for children and teens ages 1 to 19.
-A number of other issues can put kids at risk of serious injury, including sports, medicines, button batteries, windows and even backpacks, to name a few.
-Learn about many of the risks children are particularly susceptible to.
+Motor vehicle crashes are the leading cause of death for children and teens.
+Sports, medicines, button batteries, windows and even backpacks also can put kids at risk for serious injury.
+Learn about risks children are particularly susceptible to.

 Nearly 6,000 pedestrians were killed in crashes in 2016, according to the Governors Highway Safety Association.
 One factor: distracted walking.
 Everyone with a cell phone is at risk.